"It was a pleasure to burn. It was a special pleasure to see things eaten, to see things blackened and changed."

 Informed Attribute: The Mechanical Hound isn't much like a hound at all.
 Its name simply refers to its use as an artificial bloodhound.
 Averted in the comic book adaptation (yes, there is one) where it actually does look like a robotic dog.

 Manic Pixie Dream Girl: Clarisse for Montag.
 Her intuitive, unorthodox character prompts Montag to question his own lifestyle.

-May-December Romance: In the novel, Clarisse is seventeen and Montag is thirty, so they have a relatively small difference between them and they have a platonic, short-term frienship.
+May-December Romance: In the novel, Clarisse is seventeen and Montag is thirty, so they have a relatively small age gap and they have a platonic, short-term friendship.
 However, this trope features in the script, where Clarisse, unlike in the film, is still a young girl (although her exact age is never specified) and the affection between her and Montag is more explicit than in the novel.

-Meaningful Name: It was stated somewhere that Montag's name is a play on "Man Friday," a savage violent man turned to the side of good and used as a servant.
+Meaningful Name: It was stated somewhere that Montag's name is a play on "Man Friday," a violent savage turned to the side of good and used as a servant.
 In Montag's case he is the tamed savage and Faber is the master.
-Furthermore, Faber's name comes from the pen-making company Faber-Castell and Montag is the name of a paper company.
+Furthermore, Faber's name comes from famous German pen-making company Faber-Castell, and Montag is the name of a paper company.